-Prior to the closing of this offering, (i) Alignment Healthcare, Inc. will effect an approximately 1 for 260 split of its common stock and (ii) Alignment Partners will merge with and into Alignment Healthcare, Inc., with Alignment Healthcare, Inc. surviving the merger.
-Pursuant to the Company Merger, the partners of Alignment Partners will receive all of the then-outstanding shares of common stock of Alignment Healthcare, Inc. in exchange for their units in Alignment Partners, as follows:
+Prior to the closing of our IPO, (i) Alignment Healthcare, Inc. effected an approximately 1 for 260 split of its common stock and (ii) Alignment Partners merged with and into Alignment Healthcare, Inc., with Alignment Healthcare, Inc. surviving the merger.
+Pursuant to the Company Merger, the partners of Alignment Partners received all of the then-outstanding shares of common stock of Alignment Healthcare, Inc. in exchange for their units in Alignment Partners, as follows:

-- holders of Class A Units of Alignment Partners will receive 140,412,505 shares of common stock; - · holders of Class B Units of Alignment Partners will receive 5,483,219 shares of common stock and 1,259,772 shares of restricted stock; - holders of Class C Units of Alignment Partners will receive 8,119,763 shares of common stock and 8,788,528 shares of restricted stock; and - holders of stock appreciation rights will receive 635,724 shares of common stock and 300,489 shares of restricted stock.
+- holders of Class A Units of Alignment Partners received 140,412,507 shares of common stock; - holders of Class B Units of Alignment Partners received 5,483,219 shares of common stock and 1,259,772 shares of restricted stock; - holders of Class C Units of Alignment Partners received 8,119,763 shares of common stock and 8,788,528 shares of restricted stock; and - holders of stock appreciation rights received 635,724 shares of common stock and 300,489 shares of restricted stock.